AP mode messes up DHCP after power outage

 If you manually restart the modem and Deco, will the issue happen as well?

-First of all, this problem does not happen on every cold boot, only sometimes.
+First of all, this problem does not happen in every cold boot, but only sometimes.
 However in theory you should not see this issue if you manually restart/start your router first and make sure that its DHCP is fully started before you restart/start the master DecoAs it is now I would personally not recommend buying a Deco until TP-Link to run in AP-mode until they fix this problem in firmware, which might be never as their support for this has been useless to date.
 You can also see that this problem have been posted in thier own official forum for over a month now and a TP-Link representive have not even replied yet.
-In fact, with this level of support my recommendation would be to never by a TP-Link if you want post-sale support.
+In fact, with this level of support my recommendation would be to never by a TP-Link if you want post-sale support.flying snow wrote

 If you manually restart the modem and Deco, will the issue happen as well?